 Corrected entry: In the scene where Del Spooner and Calvin are shooting the NS5s at the high platform, with the gangways.
 Spooner looses his automatic machine gun, and the camera focuses on the gun falling, but apparently the strap attached to the machine gun can wrap around a thick wire, resulting in the gun hanging there.
 Seconds later Spooner is able to pick up the gun without detaching or cutting the strap.

-New this month Correction: The strap of the gun just caught on its own handle.
+Correction: The strap of the gun just caught on its own handle.
 If you look closely you can see that the strap is just on the bottom of the gun's handle and would be easily pulled away by just moving the gun.

 Corrected entry: When Del gets to the police station after the bag snatch, John says to him, "Lead by example.
 Says that on your badge," but when he uses his badge to scan into USR, there's nothing like that on it.

 Correction: His comment is correct as the center crest does say "lead by example" in Latin.

 Corrected entry: In the scenes where Lanning's house is being demolished with Spooner still inside, on two occasions Spooner scoops up Lanning's cat while running.
 First, cats are terrified of loud noise and the cat would have bolted as soon as the demo robot turned on with the floodlights shining through the windows.
 Also, no terrified cat would be OK with being held the way Spooner (a total stranger) was holding the cat while running.
 The cat would have clawed at Spooner until Spooner let it go.